 Renters (Reform) Bill: Your complete guide

-- 📜 Take our free, CPD-accredited Renters (Reform) Bill course
+1. Sign up for our CPD-accredited Renters (Reform) Bill course

 This guide to the Renters (Reform) Bill covers:

-- When will the second reading of the Renters (Reform) Bill take place?
+6. When will the Renters (Reform) Bill become law?

 What is the Renters (Reform) Bill?

-The Renters (Reform) Bill sets out the government's plans to fundamentally reform the private rented sector (PRS) and level up housing quality.
+The Renters (Reform) Bill is a piece of legislation.
+It outlines the government's plans to reform the private rented sector (PRS) and level up housing quality.

 Why is the Renters (Reform) Bill being introduced?

 The private rented sector is a vital part of the UK housing market.
-More than four million properties are privately rented, with numbers having doubled since 2004.
+More than four million properties are privately rented, with the numbers of renters having doubled since 2004.

 The government says that under current legislation, some renters face "a precarious lack of security" - especially in terms of Section 21 "no fault" evictions.
 Meanwhile, responsible landlords are facing issues by being "undercut by a minority of criminal landlords".